 The wild hops plant root is large, turnip-shaped, and can grow to the size of a human head.
 It is very irritating to the skin.
 This root contains a resin and an alkaloid (bryonine), which give it drastic purgative properties.
 In ancient times, it was used for brain congestion and edema; however, it is no longer used since it produces intense diarrhea.
 At present, there are other milder remedies.

 WARNING!
-The red berries of this plant are dangerously poisonous; they can even cause death.
-In the case of poisoning (which is unlikely to occur since these berries are irritant and practically inedible), inducing vomiting is required, then administer charcoal and move the poisoned person to a hospital.
+This plant’s red berries are dangerously poisonous and can even cause death.
+In the case of poisoning (unlikely to occur since these berries are irritants and practically inedible), vomiting is required.
+Then, administer charcoal and move the poisoned person to a hospital.

 Wild Bryony

-White bryony, also called wood vine, is another species of the same botanical family, with similar properties to the wild hops plant.
-It is called white bryony since its flowers are white and its berries are black.
+White bryony, also called wood vine, is another species of the same botanical family.
+It has properties similar to those of wild hop plants.
+It is called white bryony because its flowers are white and its berries are black.

 How to use Wild Hops

 - Root.
-It has been traditionally used as a drastic purgative, but it is no longer used since it produces too energetic effects.
+It has traditionally been used as a drastic laxative, but it is no longer used because it produces too energetic effects.

 REFERENCES